0-duke/wdpassport-utils/README.md

-# WD My Passport Drive Hardware Encrypt Utility for Linux
+# WD My Passport Drive Hardware Encryption Utility for Linux

 A Linux command-line utility to lock, unlock, and manage the hardware encryption functionality of Western Digital My Passport external drives.
 Written in Python 3.